ayyaruq/zanarkand/README.md

 To start, install Go 1.13 or later.
 For ease of error handling, the Go 1.13 error wrapping features are used and so this is the minimum supported version.

+To add to your project, simple `go mod init` if you don't already have a `go.mod` file, and then `go get -u github.com/ayyaruq/zanarkand`.

+## Contributing

-Once you have a Go environment setup, install dependencies with `go mod download`.
+Once you have a Go environment setup, install dependencies with `make deps`.

 Zanarkand follows the normal `go fmt` for style.
 All methods and types should be at least somewhat documented, beyond that develop as you will as there's no specific expectations.
 Changes are best submited as pull-requests in GitHub.

-Regarding versioning, at this point it's probably overkill, as opcodes and types should be externalised and so there's no real need to have explicit versions on Zanarkand itself.
+Regarding versioning, at this point it's probably overkill, as opcodes and types are externalised and so there's no real need to have explicit versions on Zanarkand itself.

 ## TODO
-- [ ] examples
-- [ ] tests
-- [ ] better error wrapping
+- [ ] better error wrapping (GH#4)
-- [ ] winsock capture from a PID via the TCP table (requires iphlpapi)
+- [ ] winsock capture from a PID via the TCP table, requires iphlpapi (GH#3)
 - [ ] support fragmented Frames (when a Message spans 2 Frames)
-- [ ] other Segment types (currently only IPC seg 3 is implemented)